 Below you can see me preparing the Multiplication Practice Mat.
 Before laminating, I taped a closed envelope to the back of the mat and wrote “3’s Gold” on it.
 The “3’s” represents the Practice Mat for 3’s, and the word “gold” is just a hint for me that I copied the corresponding multiples onto gold paper.
 It really makes staying organized and cleaning up easy!

 The picture below shows how to cut open the envelope (after being laminated) so that the pieces (multiples) can be stored inside the envelope right on the back of the Practice Mat!
 So simple!
 You just take the edge of the scissors and cut along the flap gently so that it opens.

 Here is the Practice Mat for the 3’s.
 You can see that the top set of boxes has all of the 3’s in order, and it works like a “cheat” for students learning their facts.
 My struggling learners had some trouble just completing the top portion, until they practiced a few times and gained some memory of the facts along with some confidence.

 The bottom set of boxes contain the same facts (2 – 9), except that they are scrambled this time.

 You can see the students in my class practicing their facts.
 They can use the timer if and when they feel comfortable using it.
 I have one student who really, really dislikes anything timed, so he completes the Practice Mats without the timer.
-I am constantly telling him that it’s nothing to worry about.
-He’s a worrier, and I want this to be as fun as possible, without any unnecessary stress.
+He’s a worrier, and I want this to be as fun as possible, without any added stress.

-Yep – it’s the dreaded finger-counter!
-He’s counting by 2’s, so it’s a step forward for him because when he first got the Practice Mat, he didn’t even realize that learning his 2’s was related to counting by 2’s (finding multiples!)
+Yep – it’s the dreaded finger-counting!
+He’s counting by 2’s, so it’s a step forward for him because when he first got the Practice Mat, he didn’t even realize that multiplying 2’s was related to counting by 2’s (finding multiples!)
 It was an “Ah-Ha” moment for him!